loffelmann/Rubik/README.md

 solution space) and encouraging memorizing solvers (performing a multi-move algorithm to do a minor improvement to the cube is exactly what takes the solver far away from known space).

-Therefore, I picked a 2×2×2 cube, which only has 3,674,160 positions reachable by valid moves (source: I counted them on my home computer), and after first 14 moves, there is nowhere else to wander away to.
+Therefore, I picked a 2×2×2 cube which only has 3,674,160 positions reachable by valid moves (source: I counted them on my home computer), and after first 14 moves, there is nowhere else to wander away to.